q3769/conseq4j/README.md

   by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
 This can be a desired advantage over the thread-affinity API style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
-- The default general concurrency or max execution thread pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
+- The default general concurrency (i.e. the execution work thread pool capacity is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
   ```jshelllanguage